 Our favorite thing about the Google dog policy is that they are not allowed on the sand volleyball court.
 If that doesn’t describe everything awesome about Google in one phrase, we don’t know what does.
 (Also, dogs have to be supervised at all times.
 But mostly, they are not allowed to play volleyball.)

 This was the least surprising company on our list.
 The inventor of such great ice creams as Chunky Monkey and Phish Food really should have an open pet policy.
-Also, Ben & Jerry’s is apparently a magic place: according to this, an employee who used to be afraid of dogs has gotten over her phobia and adopted two golden retrievers.
+Also, Ben & Jerry’s is apparently a magic place: an employee who used to be afraid of dogs has gotten over her phobia and adopted two golden retrievers.

 Don’t want to switch jobs, but still long for Fido’s company at the office?
 Try talking your boss into a new pet policy.
 You can start by reminding them that companies that allow dogs in the office have seen greater collaboration between workers, higher morale, and reduced stress.
 Also, and most persuasively: Employees who don’t have to go home to walk the dog stay later at work.